Occupational health and safety changes

 - ensure OHS statistics are maintained and published

 New role for OHS Council

-The government must be notified when a serious injury, incident or fatality occurs to ensure it’s adequately investigated to prevent future occurrences.
+The government must be notified when a serious injury, incident or fatality occurs to ensure an adequate investigation is conducted to prevent future occurrences.

-- The list of health-care professionals who are required to report a notifiable occupational disease would be expanded.
+- The list of physicians and health-care professionals required to report a person infected with, or suffering from, a notifiable occupational disease will be expanded.

-- The director of medical services would be provided more access to medical information to prevent occupational illnesses and injury.
+- The director of medical services will have expanded access to medical information to prevent occupational illnesses and injuries.